PS4 Error WS-37505-0 [SOLVED]

 Some Reddit users reported having trouble playing a particular game (such as Overwatch, Rocket League, etc.).
 In contrast, others reported having it when starting the console or logging the PSN.

-According to the official PlayStation support page, when your PS4 system tries to connect to another server but is unsuccessful, a notification with the “WS-37505-0 PlayStation Network connection error” or “An error has occurred (WS-37505-0)” appears.
+According to the official PlayStation support page, a notification appears when your PS4 system tries to connect to another server but is unsuccessful.

 Although it seldom results in crashes, this mistake can be troublesome when playing multiplayer games like Call of Duty: Warzone or Fortnite.